Wednesday, May 20, 2026

 What Building Codes and Requirements Must You Consider?

-Local health codes and building regulations shape your floor plan options significantly.
-Address these requirements early in your planning process.
+Your local health codes and building codes will strongly impact your floor plan choices.
+Get these factors addressed in your planning phase.

 Electrical and Plumbing Codes: Your coffee equipment requires adequate electrical service.
 Plan for sufficient outlets throughout seating areas.
 Water lines must meet commercial standards and include backflow prevention.